 The (Thelemic) key-scale Qabalistic correspondences for Hrumachis are of Tzaddi, the 28th path of the Tree of Life.
 The path extends upwards from Yesod (Moon) to Netzach (Venus).
 The title of the 28th path is the Natural Intelligence, for it is the perfection of the nature of all things under the orb of the Sun.
 The desire of Venus reflected into the mirror of the Moon makes impressions upon the Astral Light.
-Much of the work of occultism is to create new forms, as suitable vehicles for the incarnation of the mystic will to transcendence, of ‘passing beyond’.
+Much of the work of occultism is to create new forms as suitable vehicles for the incarnation of the mystic will to transcendence.
 The magical arts require that key symbols are held and fixed by concentration of will.
 On the other side of the coin, forms are created to ensnare and enslave the soul, as revealed by the ‘fishhook’ of the letter tzaddi.
-As such, Hrumachis is the magical power itself, and indeed there is a close identification between Hrumachis and Khephra when all images are combined into the one image called Sekher Neter, the ‘Neter of Neters’.
+As such, Hrumachis is the magical power itself.
+Indeed, there is a close identification between Hrumachis and Khephra when all images are combined into the one image called Sekher Neter, ‘Neter of Neters’.

 The magical power of the 28th path is the Power of Consecrating Things.
 To consecrate a thing is to reserve it for a special purpose; it is to make a thing sacred.
 Nothing is made sacred, however, that was not already sacred from the beginning.
 The mystic path thus involves travelling backwards, following the symbol back to its source with all other symbols in the infinite.

 The Aries Equinox and 28th path embody the principle of Governance.
 Horus is the pharaoh or king in his life on earth.
 As Hrumachis or Hormaku he is all-transcendent.
 The governance of the life of earth is translated to that of world-systems.
 As Hrumachis, the Initiate has passed utterly beyond.